 Part of the Cape Cod National Seashore in Eastham, Massachusetts, this beach is only accessible via bicycle or shuttle bus from the Salt Pond Visitor’s Center.
 (The small main parking lot is reserved for staff and disabled guests.)
 Bring your wetsuit: the water rarely rises above 70 degrees, even in the summer.

-Although there’s a $40 parking fee for non-residents (this is The Hamptons, after all), visiting this beach is worth the dough.
-The wide stretch of white-quartz sand was dubbed the first “Gold Coast” in the country, and just over the dunes you can spot the extravagant mansions that front the shore.
+Although there’s a $50 parking fee for non-residents (this is The Hamptons, after all), visiting this beach is worth the dough.
+As one of the best beaches in the United States, the wide stretch of white-quartz sand was dubbed the first “Gold Coast” in the country, and just over the dunes you can spot the extravagant mansions that front the shore.

 Along Florida’s northwest Gulf Coast, this state-park beach boasts sugar-white sand and emerald-green water.
 The nearly 2,000-acre park features 4 miles of hiking and biking trails through pine flatwoods, and a nature trail through a coastal forest.
 Kayak or paddleboard through tidal lakes to spy the wildlife that frequents the marshes.